How To Wear Butter Yellow — From The Runway To Your Wardrobe

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-As we look ahead to sunnier spring days, a fitting new colour trend is on the horizon.
+As we look ahead to sunnier spring days, a fitting new color trend is on the horizon.
 Butter yellow has been populating the runways, the high street and fashion TikTok.
-True to its appetising namesake, this hue falls in the middle of the spectrum between beige and bright yellow, giving it a fresh, wearable take on the controversial primary colour.
+True to its appetising namesake, this hue falls in the middle of the spectrum between beige and bright yellow, giving it a fresh, wearable take on the controversial primary color.

 AdvertisementADVERTISEMENT

-While yellow can be as polarising as the skinny jeans debate — from the fear of it clashing with yellow undertones and lighter hair colours to the understanding that it’s the colour for Black women — butter yellow is quietly putting this all to bed.
+While yellow can be as polarizing as the skinny jeans debate — from the fear of it clashing with yellow undertones and lighter hair colors to the understanding that it’s the color for Black women — butter yellow is quietly putting this all to bed.
 Spring couldn’t be a better time for us all to get into our pastel eras.
 So, while we manifest May flowers from all these April showers, explore runway styling tips and editor picks that are sure to satisfy your butter yellow cravings ASAP.

 A Butter Yellow Suit

-Dressing in any colour from head to toe is a bold move, but a butter yellow suit makes for a subtle flex.
+Dressing in any color from head to toe is a bold move, but a butter yellow suit makes for a subtle flex.
 While the light tone won’t feel like an overcommitment (i.e., you likely won’t be mistaken for a banana) you will make a statement nonetheless.
-Plus it’s a great colour for the warmer months.
-Take notes from 3.1 Phillip Lim and pair with light-coloured shoes and accessories.
+Plus it’s a great color for the warmer months.
+Take notes from 3.1 Phillip Lim and pair with light-colored shoes and accessories.

 A Butter Yellow Dress